Classroom Acoustics: The Complete Guide

 - Difficulty hearing and understanding the teacher

 Excess classroom noise also forces teachers to raise their voice during class, potentially leading to stress and fatigue.
-With many teachers complaining of vocal strain and health concerns due to the need to speak at higher vocal levels, poor classroom acoustics not only impacts a student’s ability to learn, but also the teacher’s ability to teach.
+With many teachers complaining of vocal strain and health concerns due to the need to speak at higher vocal levels, poor classroom design and poor classroom acoustics not only impacts a student’s ability to learn, but also the teacher’s ability to teach.

 Special Considerations for Diverse Needs in the Classroom